jnozzi/cocoadev.com/markdown/ReturnInsteadOfTab.md

 ----
 God alone knows why you might want to do this.
 Two responder chains is terribly non-standard, and no one -- including the full keyboard access and speech recognition features -- will know about it.

 That said, I suggest you do the first responder like Apple does the first responder.
-Make a subclass of General/NSWindow and intercept the return and shift-return events at that level.
-General/NSWindow manages events dispatch and focus.
+Make a subclass of NSWindow and intercept the return and shift-return events at that level.
+NSWindow manages events dispatch and focus.
 ----
 But in which method should I intercept those events??
 And how??